CatworldLee/Gaussian-Mixture-Mask-Attention/readme.md

 **Element-wise Conv Operation.** If the mask is a circulant matrix with multi-diagonal properties, when such a matrix is added to the attention scores using the Hadamard product, it can be perceived as performing an operation akin to an element-wise convolution.
 The *convolution kernel* is the hidden feature vector, while the *feature map* is the weight mask.
 Examples of 1D and 2D cases are shown above.

-**Gaussian Mixture Mask (GMM) Attention** From the perspective of CNN, by explicitly modeling and discovering two features of ViT using masks, we introduce the Gaussian Mixture Mask (GMM).
+**Gaussian Mixture Mask (GMM) Attention** From the perspective of CNN, by explicitly modeling and discovering two features of ViT using masks, we introduce the Gaussian Mixture Mask.
 We simply add the obtained GMM to the preceding softmax operation and validate it through experiments.
 Adding it before and after the softmax does not significantly affect the results.
 To maintain a structure similar to the original paper, we treat this operation as a straightforward masking operation to achieve the Gaussian mixture attention mechanism.

 ![image](images/simulation_proccess.png)